What Is an Encumbrance? A Guide for CRE Investors

 How do encumbrances affect property value and marketability?

 Buyers want clean, transferable rights.
-When a property comes with baggage, like unresolved liens, deed restrictions, or usage limitations, it shrinks the buyer pool and drives down offers.
+When a property comes with baggage, like unresolved liens, deed restrictions, or usage limitations, it makes properties harder to finance, develop, and sell.

 Even common encumbrances like leases or easements can reduce flexibility.
 That means fewer use cases, longer holding periods, and tighter margins.

 If you're trying to sell commercial property, any uncertainty around title or land use makes your deal riskier in a buyer's eyes.
 Risk equals discount.
-They'll either walk, or offer 10 to 20% below your asking price to account for cleanup costs and legal exposure.
+They'll either walk, or offer 10-20% below your asking price to account for cleanup costs and legal exposure.

 Some encumbrances block highest and best use